martin-ez/Embedded-Custom-Object-Detection/README.md

 ```
 python3 Setup.py
 ```
-This will download the model and located in a new folder, which contains everything needed to run the model:
+This will download the model and be located in a new folder, which contains everything needed to run the model:
 ```
 ECOD
 ├─ models